keziasulami/microservices-demo/README.md

   job that creates realistic usage patterns on the website using [Locust](https://locust.io/) load generator.

+### Additional Features

+1. **[Firebase Authentication](https://firebase.google.com/products/auth):** The application provides user authentication by Sign in with Google Account and autofill the user's email when checkout.
+2. **[Firestore](https://cloud.google.com/firestore) & [Cloud Storage](https://cloud.google.com/storage):** The application fetches its products from Firestore, and the product images can be stored on Cloud Storage.
+3. **[Cloud SQL](https://cloud.google.com/sql):** The application uses Cloud SQL to store Order information.
+4. **[Terraform](https://www.terraform.io/):** The application use Terraform to automate creation and teardown of various GCP resources such as GKE cluster, Cloud Storage, and Cloud SQL instance.

 ## Installation

 We offer the following installation methods: